neeh-prog/msm_diode/README.md

-# MSM Diode Fabrication using ZnO on Silicon
+# MSM Diode Fabrication and Characterisation using ZnO on Silicon

 This project documents the fabrication and basic understanding of a Metal-Semiconductor-Metal (MSM) diode using a Silicon substrate, ZnO thin film, and Aluminium contacts.
 The work was carried out in our college semiconductor fabrication lab.